roihezkiyahu/HITL-demo/blog_post.md

 LangGraph saves the state with that thread ID.
 When you interrupt and then resume (after the human decision), LangGraph retrieves the checkpoint, resumes execution, and continues seamlessly.

-This means:
-- **Conversation history is preserved** across approval/rejection cycles
-- **Tool calls are never executed twice** (because you only resume after human decision)
-- **Multiple sessions can run in parallel** (each with its own thread ID)

-For the CLI (`cli_demo.py`), a single thread ID is used per session.
-For Streamlit (`streamlit_demo.py`), each session gets a unique thread ID.
+This means conversation history is preserved across approval and rejection cycles, tool calls are never executed twice because you only resume after human decision, and multiple sessions can run in parallel each with its own thread ID.
+For the CLI in `cli_demo.py`, a single thread ID is used per session.
+For Streamlit in `streamlit_demo.py`, each session gets a unique thread ID.
 This allows the same agent to handle multiple concurrent users.

 ---